South Luangwa National Park, Luangwa Valley, Zambia

 Anna Devereux Baker (Staff)

-Tafika Camp is one of our favourite camps in South Luangwa.
+Tafika Camp is one of our favorite camps in South Luangwa.
 Tafika, which literally translates as we have arrived is the home of the wonderful John and Carol Coppinger, who arrived in the area in 1994 and decided to set up home there.
 The camp is fairly rustic, with five chalets built with grass walls and thatched roofs, and brick floors.
 The furthest chalet is the honeymoon chalet, suitably remote and with a king size bed, double showers and a lovely river view.
 There is also a family chalet with two bedrooms, one with a king size and one with two queen beds, and a shared bathroom.
-The other three chalets all have two queen beds, so ideal for couples or two friends travelling together.
+The other three chalets all have two queen beds, so ideal for couples or two friends traveling together.
 The staff at Tafika are really superb and many of them have been there for years, working with John and Carol since Tafika first opened.

 Last time we stayed we had incredible game-viewing, being guided by Bryan, one of Tafika's superb guides.
 Carmine bee-eaters, leopard, lion and oodles of elephant greeted us every day.